Georges Braque (1882-1963)

 Boris Lipnitzki / Roger-Viollet

 Georges Braque is one of the major artists of the twentieth century.
-"Together with Picasso, he invented cubism, one of the most important artistic revolutions of the period.
-Braque came from a family of house painters, and was himself destined to become a decorative painter.
-He grew up in Le Havre, where he befriended Raoul Dufy and Othon Friesz.
-He moved to a studio in Montmartre, Paris, in 1904.
+In "rope" with Picasso, he invented cubism, one of the most important revolutions in art of this period.
+Braque came from a family of house painters and was destined to become a decorative painter.
+He grew up in Le Havre where he became friends with Raoul Dufy and Othon Friesz.
+He moved to Paris to a studio in Montmartre in 1904.
 At the 1905 Salon d'Automne, the discovery of works by Matisse and Derain, brought back from Collioure where they had spent the summer, made a strong impression on him.
-Fauve painting, dynamic and full of enthusiasm, influenced his work over the following summer.
-Cézanne's work quickly became a source of inspiration for him, all the more so as the painter from Aix-en-Provence, who died in October 1906, was in the news at the time: a retrospective exhibition paid tribute to him at the Salon d'Automne in 1907, as did the Bernheim-Jeune gallery.
+Fauvist painting, dynamic and full of enthusiasm, influenced his work during the following summer.
+Cézanne's work quickly nourished his thinking, especially since the painter from Aix-en-Provence, who died in October 1906, was in the limelight at the time: a retrospective exhibition paid tribute to him at the Salon d'Automne in 1907, as well as the Bernheim-Jeune gallery.

-The discovery of Les Demoiselles d'Avignon, June-July 1907 (New York, Museum of Modern Art) in Picasso's studio in late November/early December, marked the beginning of a dialogue between the two artists through their works - also nourished on the periphery by works by Matisse, such as Nu bleu souvenir de Biskra 1907 (Baltimore, Museum of Art) and Derain - that would lead them to Cubism.
-Braque spent several periods in L'Estaque, following in Cézanne's footsteps.
-The 1908 Salon d'Automne rejected the landscapes he had painted there during the summer.
-Daniel-Henry Kahnweiler presented them in his fledgling rue Vignon gallery from November 9 to 28.
-This was the first public exhibition of Cubism.
-Twenty-seven landscapes, with their pronounced volumes and lack of perspective, embody what Braque referred to as a tactile, palpable space, in which the objects, the subject, give the feeling of being in the same space as the viewer.
+The discovery of Les Demoiselles d'Avignon, June-July 1907 (New York, Museum of Modern Art) in Picasso's studio at the end of November and the beginning of December marked the beginning of a dialogue between the two artists through works of art - also nourished by works of Matisse, such as Nu bleu souvenir de Biskra 1907 (Baltimore, Museum of Art) and Derain - which would lead them to Cubism.
+Braque stayed several times in L'Estaque, following in the footsteps of Cézanne.
+The Salon d'Automne of 1908 refused the landscapes he had painted there during the summer.
+Daniel-Henry Kahnweiler presented them in his young gallery in the rue Vignon from November 9 to 28.
+It was the first public exhibition of Cubism.
+It brings together twenty-seven landscapes with pronounced volumes and no perspective, embodying what Braque referred to as a tactile, palpable space, in which the objects, the subject, give the feeling of being in the same space as the viewer.

 Read the full biography